bchadfield/csw-website/help/mark-comments-as-complete.markdown

 As well as providing feedback, comments can also act as a todo list for people responding to feedback.

-Only admins and editors are able to mark comments as complete.
+Only admins are able to mark comments as complete.

 Marking a comment as complete lets everyone know that the feedback as been actioned.